Identification of model parameters in Engee

 )

-How do we know if there are significant systematic components left in this signal?
-One way is to imagine that this signal is a realisation of a random variable and test it for normality of distribution.
+How do I find out if there are still significant systematic components in this signal?
+One way is to imagine that this signal is a realization of a random variable and check it for the normality of the distribution.

-Let's test the hypothesis of normal distribution of the residual signal component using Harker-Bera test (JB-test):
+Let's test the hypothesis about the normal distribution of the residual component of the signal using test Харке-Бера (JB test):

 h = JarqueBeraTest( signal .- trend.(t) .- sinusoid1(t) .- sinusoid2(t) )

-Try to exclude some component from the formula - most likely such a signal will fail Harkke-Bera test and you will get the result reject h_0
+Try to exclude some component from the formula - most likely, such a signal will not pass test Харке-Бера and you will get the result reject h_0.

-The result obtained serves as a basis for completing the search for additional systematic components.
+The result obtained serves as the basis for completing the search for additional systematic components.

 df = DataFrame(